 Finding the happy medium in life isn’t always gumdrops and rainbows.

-This is a skill that we constantly have to work to be better at.
+We constantly have to work on this skill to be better at.

 Things don’t need to be done all in one day.